Music That Gets Salespeople Pumped

 Don’t Stop Me Now: The 3 Ingredients For Uplifting Music/Hype Songs

 Music has the power to lift your spirits.

 Getting in the zone to accomplish a task requires getting into a positive mindset.

 In a 2015 study, cognitive neuroscientist Dr. Jacob Jolij assembled a list of 10 of the most uplifting songs ever.

 The hype songs were assessed according to the following criteria:

-- Lyrical theme: Dr. Jolij looked at emotionality of lyrics and positive connotations.
+- Lyrical theme: Dr. Jolij looked at the emotionality of lyrics and positive connotations.
 The bottom line: If a song had negative lyrics or emotions, it could not be considered “feel-good.”